Ramkumar47/suckless/supportingFiles/README.md

 *30-touchpad.conf* handles touchpad configuration.
 Place it under /etc/X11/xorg.conf.d/ directory

+*dwm.desktop* put this file in /usr/share/xsessions/ for it to showup in login manager

 Other customizations such as fonts, tmux etc.. can be obtained from other repositories such as *OpenSUSE_configurations*